mangomadhava/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a student at the University of Maryland College Park studying computer science.
-During the school year, I do research through the university at Nasa Harvest and the past two summers I have interned at John Hopkins Applied Physics Lab.
+During the school year, I do research through the university at NASA Harvest and the past two summers I have interned at John Hopkins Applied Physics Lab.

 I also play the mridangam, a south Indian percussion instrument for programs in the DC area.
 I also like to eat mangoes🥭, make puzzles, and look at clouds.